GowriprasadMysore/TablaGharanaRecog/README.md

 # TablaGharanaRecog
-Implementation of "TABLA GHARHANA RECOGNITION FROM AUDIO MUSIC RECORDINGSOF TABLA SOLO PERFORMANCES"
+Implementation of "TABLA GHARHANA RECOGNITION FROM AUDIO MUSIC RECORDINGS OF TABLA SOLO PERFORMANCES", ISMIR 2021

 1. Data Preparation
 2. 1.data_segment_and_store_with_label.py : Take the Data directories and search for the wavefile.
 After that segment the wavfile for specified duration.
 At the end it will store in the h5 format file.